marsh135/TopicsInCS2025/Project 1/project1.md

 This project will serve as a review of core Python concepts you learned last year:

-    •Input & output
+•	Input & output
-    •Variables & data types
+•	Variables & data types
-    •Conditional logic (if/elif/else)
+•	Conditional logic (if/elif/else)
-    •Loops (while, for)
+•	Loops (while, for)

 Your goal is to design a fun, interactive experience that takes 5–10 minutes to play.

 **Project Requirements**

 Your program must:
 	1. Welcome the player and ask for their name.
 	2. Present choices using input and conditional statements (e.g., “Do you go left or right?”).
 	3. Use at least one loop to handle replaying, invalid input, or repeated actions.
 	4. Include at least two different endings based on player choices.
 	5. Track at least one variable (like score, health, or items).